 Composition.
 This committee shall be composed of no less than two (2) and no more than five (5) AIO members appointed by the President.

 Duties.
 They will develop and maintain a comprehensive online website resource for pipe organ service and other information.

 Composition.
 The current Secretary will serve as chairperson with two other AIO members appointed by the President.

 Duties.
 They will develop and maintain a Policy Statement containing standing and special rules of order.
 They will also oversee the drafting and presenting of amendments to the Bylaws and the Policies.

 8.13 Other Committees

-- Duties.
-It shall be the duty of each local committee to plan the conventions of the AIO in concert with the Convention Overview and Education Committees.
+Duties.
+It shall be the duty of each local committee to plan an annual convention of the AIO in concert with the Convention Overview and Education Committees.
 Each committee chairperson shall attend the convention review sessions that occur before their convention.
 The chairperson will provide a detailed report and analysis of their convention for the review session immediately following said convention.

 Article IX.
 Indemnification